-Administrators at the University of Wisconsin forced students to wear hijabs during Islam Appreciation Week.
+Some students at the University of Wisconsin voluntarily participated in a "Hijabi for a Day" event during Islam Appreciation Week.

 On 4 December 2016, the web site Conservative Daily Post published an article reporting that school administrators at the University of Wisconsin-Madison demanded that female students wear hijabs, or head scarves, during Islam Appreciation Week:

 Islam week at schools in America, administrators demand females wear hijabs to show support.